nathanfanelli/traversey-media-project-1/README.md

-# traversey-media-project-1
-This is my first project I made following a Traversey Media tutorial video.
+This is my first project I made following along to a Traversey Media tutorial video.